-Part V. EFFLUENT LIMITS DETERMINATION
+Part IV.
+EFFLUENT LIMITS DETERMINATION

-ALL OUTFALLS - Total Suspended Solids Limitations In Accordance with the TMDL for Middle Fork Salt River (P) (0121).
-Effluent limitations derived and established in the below Effluent Limitations Table are based on current operations of the facility.
+Effluent limitations derived and established for this permit are based on current operations of the facility.
+Effluent means both process water and stormwater.
+Any flow through the outfall is considered a discharge and must be sampled and reported as provided below.
 Future permit action due to facility modification may contain new operating permit terms and conditions that supersede the terms and conditions, including effluent limitations, of this operating permit.